 Unit 1 Unit 2 The Actor Prepares This unit aims to develop the basic skills for creating drama.
 Students will develop improvisational and acting skills that stimulate their imagination and creativity.
-The Elements of Drama and scriptwriting conventions will be explored, providing a foundation for students' future studies in the dramatic arts.
-Happily Ever After Students investigate contemporary Superhero and Melodramatic characters and perform scenes from fractured fairy tales, and hero and villain stories.
+The Elements of Drama and script writing conventions will be explored, providing a foundation for students' future studies in the dramatic arts.
+Happily Ever After Students investigate various hero and melodramatic characters and perform scenes from fractured fairy tales and other imaginative stories.

-- Making & Responding Project (concept, script)
+- Task 1: Prepared Improvisation (Making & Responding) Project (concept, script)

-- Making Performance
+- Task 2: Making Performance

-- Responding Analysis
+- Task 3: Responding Performance Reflection